cjzachreson/COVID-19_Quarantine_ABM_NatCab/README.md

 RAT_version: reduced test sensitivity.

 More details for each version are contained in README files located in the separate directories.
-NOTE: the model is implemented in Julia language, and draws basic functionality from Agents.jl Agents.jl is a framework designed for agent-based modelling, see https://juliadynamics.github.io/Agents.jl/stable/
+NOTE: the model is implemented in Julia language, and draws basic functionality from Agents.jl, a framework designed for agent-based modelling, see https://juliadynamics.github.io/Agents.jl/stable/